nosana-ci/nosana.io/content/blog/nosana-launches-incentivized-public-test-grid-with-3-million-nos.md

 This month-long test grid is tailored for developers, AI enthusiasts, and all those eager to partake in the unfolding decentralization movement.

 > The Test Grid marks an important milestone on our journey, paving the way for Nosana’s Mainnet launch.
 By combining a diversity of GPUs from different stakeholders into our first compute grid, we will be able to measure and finetune the network’s performance and improve its features.
-This is a step towards providing decentralized cloud infrastructure, freeing users from the lock-in of cloud providers, and guiding them to the opportunities Nosana presents.-Jesse Eisses, Co-founder of Nosana
+This is a step towards providing decentralized cloud infrastructure, freeing users from the lock-in of cloud providers, and guiding them to the opportunities Nosana presents.<br><br>_-Jesse Eisses, Co-founder of Nosana_

 ### Unleashing the Power of Community-driven Testing